librespeed/speedtest-cli/README.md

     If you want to build for another operating system or system architecture, use the `GOOS` and `GOARCH` environment variables.
 Run `go tool dist list` to get a list of possible combinations of `GOOS` and `GOARCH`.

+    Note: Technically, the CLI can be compiled with older Go versions that support Go modules, with `GO111MODULE=on` set.
+If you're compiling with an older Go runtime, you might have to change the Go version in `go.mod`.

     ```shell script
-    # If you're using Go version < 1.12, you will need to export GO111MODULE=on
     # Let's say we're building for 64-bit Windows on Linux
     $ GOOS=windows GOARCH=amd64 ./build.sh
     ```